saulpierotti/.dotfiles/README.md

 - I edit in vim using the plugin vimtex, and ALE for linting
 - ALE uses latexindent, which is included in texlive-most, but misses the perl module `perl-log-dispatch` (in the AUR)
 - I use coc-texlab for completion

+## Desktop widget

+- I use conky, configured in `./config/conky/conky.conf`
+- When changing screen resolution or disposition the placement of the widget can be messed up
+  - I have a killall command in the i3 config followed by a call to conky, executed at each reload of i3